Art Club

 The Knitting and Crochet club is open to students in Years 7-12.
 The aim of this club is to aid outside agencies who care for the homeless and the poor by making and donating blankets, beanies and scarves.
 The club will focus on providing support to the Volunteering and Social Justice Clubs in their initiatives as well as helping the local community.

-Library Leaders Team
+Library Leadership Team

 Model United Nations Assembly (MUNA club)